voxpupuli/puppet-proxysql/README.markdown

 Username for the user.
 Required.

 ##### `load_to_runtime`
-Specifies wheter the resource should be immediately loaded to the active runtime.
+Specifies whether the resource should be immediately loaded to the active runtime.
 Boolean, defaults to 'true'.

 ##### `save_to_disk`
-Specifies wheter the resource should be immediately save to disk.
+Specifies whether the resource should be immediately save to disk.
 Boolean, defaults to 'true'.

 ##### `encrypt_password`
-Specifies wheter the user password should be encrypted (requires ProxySQL setting `admin-hash_password` = `true`).
+Specifies whether the user password should be encrypted (requires ProxySQL setting `admin-hash_password` = `true`).
 Boolean, defaults to 'true'.

 ##### `password`
 Password for the user.
 Required.